ArchiCroc/pup/README.md

         "optional": true
       }
     },
-    "userId": {
+    "user": {
-      "userKey": true,
-      "type": "String",
+      "type": "User",
+      "input": {
+        "name": "userId", // fieldname to store the input value for the crossreference "type": "String"
         "input": "CrossReferenceSearch", // CrossReferenceSelect|CrossReferenceSearch are two special input types to pull in data from other modules
+      },
-      "uniforms": {
+      "reference": {
         "query": "users", // graphqlQuery to uses
         "edges": "users", //if the query returns like { total: 100, users: [User]}, the name of the subfield that holds the values.
 Leave undefined if the results are returned directly like [Users]
         "labelKey": "fullName", // label field to query to show for each item in the Input